 Ultimately when it comes to reconnecting with your spouse you have to realize you will never have the relationship you had when you first got married.
 You have hopefully grown and changed since then and your relationship has evolved.

 You might be surprised that you will once again feel that fluttering of butterflies in your stomach when your husband takes his shirt off to work in the yard.
-Or the rush of passion seeing your wife wearing a nice dress and that perfume you love.
+Or the rush of passion you feel seeing your wife wearing a nice dress and that perfume you love.
 If you follow the tips I have given, these things might be a regular occurrence once again.
 And you are finally learning how to reconnect with your spouse on a deeper level.

 I don’t like saying marriage is work.
 It is more something that you have to continually nurture.
 But if given the proper attention and remembering our Biblical roles it can and will stand the test of time.
 Remember marriage is sacred and it’s really time we started treating it that way again.